 When I was younger, I thought everyone, at least everyone in my generation, believed in it.
-I didn’t really care whether or not my parents believed in it until I realized how important it was to me that they didn’t.
-I slowly discovered that there have been quite a few other people who I considered close to me who didn’t believe in it.
+I didn’t really care whether or not some of my family members believed in it until I realized how important it was to me that they didn’t.
+I slowly discovered that there have been quite a few other people who I considered close to me who didn’t believe in it, and I was shocked.
 I’ve been a feminist since I was about fourteen.

 When I finally realized I was going to write a memoir and I looked back over my life, it shocked the heck out of me to realize I’d started my spiritual journey around that time, too.
 It took me a while to put the pieces together, but there was this book, The Source, by James A. Michener.
 When anyone asked, I always said it was my favorite.
 It was such an incredible story.
 It made me want to know more about everything.